 Opening Times – 11:00 – 19:00 daily

 There is no entrance fee.
-However, one may tip the caretaker of the mosque if they wish.
+However, one may tip the caretaker of the mosque if one wishes.

 - THE GAYER ANDERSON MUSEUM IN CAIRO